VedikaBang/vedikabang_cv/content/Blog/Writeup/HTB-Brutus.md

 > Task 3: 2024-03-06 06:32:45

 ##### Task 4
-This is actually pretty neat; because after the first "successful login" which also lasted for longer time for quite some time - we can see session number was asiigned to it and coection was establised right after; unlike previous attempts. note, this estalised connection is one second earlier than login stamp of wtmp.
+This is actually pretty neat; because after the first "successful login" which also lasted for longer time for quite some time - we can see session number was assigned to it and connection was established right after; unlike previous attempts. note, this established connection is one second earlier than login stamp of wtmp.

 ![failed_attempts](/port37.png)
 > Task 4: 37